-Examples of key processes are things such as design and delivery.
+Examples of core processes are things such as design and delivery.
 These are the processes which contribute directly to getting the customer what they want.
-Support processes are not directly responsible for it but do help the key processes to do their job.
+Support processes are not directly responsible for it but do help the core processes to do their job.
 These processes are things like training and facility maintenance.

 In order to keep the transition to ISO 9001 running smoothly, there should be a structured plan set into place.
 Using the to-do list created from your analyses in step one, the implementation team should create milestones and deadlines to get things done.

 Having a plan in place is key in implementing any system in a timely and effective manner.
 Without ensuring things are done at specific times under controlled conditions, they may get pushed aside and take much longer.

 Our ISO 9001 Project Plan Template is proven to work.

 With a plan set out before you, it's time to let everyone in on the change.
 Every single person that works within your organization should be aware that change is coming.
 Hold seminars to let them in on the way things are going to change and why.

 Make sure when you introduce the concept of such a large change that you tell your employees how it will affect them.
 Include research that supports why implementing ISO 9001 is a good thing for the business and for them.
 Let them know how their work might be changed in the process so that they are prepared.